gggliuye/VIO/docs/PGM.rst

 .. math::
     \tau(C) = k / \| C \|

 Parameter k in :math:`\tau(C)` helps to control the component.
 Large k leads to a larger object(As large k will lead to a large MInt, then lead to two components to merge into one).
+For small components, we require stronger evidence for a boundary.

+However, the definition of **Diff** only reflects the smallest edge weight between two component, but not a global one.
+Changing the definition to median weight or other quantiles will improve the result.

 As a result, if the difference two components are smaller than the internal difference within the two components, we should merge these two componencts.